United States Senate: Daily sessions

 The Senate uses Standing Rules for operation.
 Like the House of Representatives, the Senate meets in the United States Capitol in Washington, D.C.
 At one end of the chamber of the Senate is a dais from which the presiding officer presides.
 The lower tier of the dais is used by clerks and other officials.
 Sessions of the Senate are opened with a special prayer or invocation and typically convene on weekdays.
 Sessions of the Senate are generally open to the public and are broadcast live on television, usually by C-SPAN 2.

 Senate procedure depends not only on the rules, but also on a variety of customs and traditions.
 The Senate commonly waives some of its stricter rules by unanimous consent.
 Unanimous consent agreements are typically negotiated beforehand by party leaders.
 A senator may block such an agreement, but in practice, objections are rare.
 The presiding officer enforces the rules of the Senate, and may warn members who deviate from them.
 The presiding officer sometimes uses the gavel of the Senate to maintain order.

 A "hold" is placed when the leader's office is notified that a senator intends to object to a request for unanimous consent from the Senate to consider or pass a measure.
-A hold may be placed for any reason and can be lifted by a senator at any time.
+A hold may be placed for any reason and can be lifted by the senator who placed it at any time.
 A senator may place a hold simply to review a bill, to negotiate changes to the bill, or to kill the bill.
 A bill can be held for as long as the senator who objects to the bill wishes to block its consideration.

 Holds can be overcome, but require time-consuming procedures such as filing cloture.
 Holds are considered private communications between a senator and the leader, and are sometimes referred to as "secret holds".
 A senator may disclose the placement of a hold.

 The Constitution provides that a majority of the Senate constitutes a quorum to do business.
-Under the rules and customs of the Senate, a quorum is always assumed present unless a quorum call explicitly demonstrates otherwise.
-A senator may request a quorum call by "suggesting the absence of a quorum"; a clerk then calls the roll of the Senate and notes which members are present.
-In practice, senators rarely request quorum calls to establish the presence of a quorum.
-Instead, quorum calls are generally used to temporarily delay proceedings; usually, such delays are used while waiting for a senator to reach the floor to speak or to give leaders time to negotiate.
+Under the rules and customs of the Senate, a quorum is always assumed as present unless a quorum call explicitly demonstrates otherwise.
+A senator may request a quorum call by "suggesting the absence of a quorum"; a clerk then calls the roll and notes which members are present.
+In practice, senators rarely request quorum calls to establish the quorum as present; instead, quorum calls are generally used to temporarily delay proceedings.
+Usually, such delays are used while waiting for a senator to reach the floor to speak or to give leaders time to negotiate.
 Once the need for a delay has ended, a senator may request unanimous consent to rescind the quorum call.

+Journalist George Packer has argued that the Senate's arcane rules have rendered it obsolete and ineffective.